ACCESS-NRI/access-om3-configs/documentation/docs/pages/Tips-and-tricks.md

 The changes were first applied in this [PR](https://github.com/ACCESS-NRI/access-om3-configs/pull/1101).

-Here are the steps to use the Git Hub cherry-pick workflow
+Here are the steps to use the ACCESS Github cherry-pick workflow

 1. Open one PR to one config ([example](https://github.com/ACCESS-NRI/access-om3-configs/pull/1101)).
 1. If answer-changing, update checksums with `!test repro commit`.